SillyBits/satisfactory-savegame-tool-ng/README.md

 Credits to bitowl, S4XXX, Goz3rr and Vilsol for their work on deciphering the structure of satisfactory savegames.
-Also thanks to Panossa for doing the graphics.
+Also thanks to Panossa for doing the graphics, and to RapierTropf for helping out on those german translations.

 Cheers, and always remember: